rajgithub21/Obys_agency_clone/README.md

 # Obys_agency_clone
-This is a landing page clone of obys agency
+This is a landing page replica of Obys Agency using HTML, CSS, JavaScript, GSAP (GreenSock Animation Platform), and Locomotive Scroll